Treaty establishing the European Defence Community: Status in France

+Status in Italy

+The original ratification process in Italy was halted after the French National Assembly voted for indefinite postponement.

+After the Russian invasion of Ukraine in 2022 and the re-election of US President Trump in 2024, the treaty has regained interest.

+On 3 April 3 2025, deputy Mauro Del Barba (Italia Viva – Centro – Renew Europe) tabled a bill to ratify the treaty in both chambers of Parliament.
+As of now, the bill is still under review and has not yet been assigned to a specific committee for further consideration.

 History

 Background

 During the late 1940s, the divisions created by the Cold War were becoming evident.
 The United States looked with suspicion at the growing power of the USSR and European states felt vulnerable, fearing a possible Soviet occupation.
 In this climate of mistrust and suspicion, the United States considered the rearmament of West Germany as a possible solution to enhance the security of Europe and of the whole Western bloc.

 In August 1950, Winston Churchill proposed the creation of a common European army, including German soldiers, in front of the Council of Europe:

 The Parliamentary Assembly of the Council of Europe subsequently adopted the resolution put forward by the United Kingdom and officially endorsed the idea:

-In September 1950, Dean Acheson, under a cable submitted by High Commissioner John J. McCloy, proposed a new plan to the European states; the American plan, called package, sought to enhance NATO's defense structure, creating 12 West German divisions.
+In September 1950, Dean Acheson, under a cable submitted by High Commissioner John J. McCloy, proposed a new plan to the European states; the American plan, called package, sought to enhance NATO's defence structure, creating 12 West German divisions.
 However, after the destruction that Germany had caused during World War II, European countries, in particular France, were not ready to see the reconstruction of the German military.
 Finding themselves in the midst of the two superpowers, they looked at this situation as a possibility to enhance the process of integrating Europe, trying to obviate the loss of military influence caused by the new bipolar order and thus supported a common army.